Publication date: September 5, 2023

 John was knighted by the late King Richard Booth of the nation/village of Hay-on-Wye (the famous book town on the border between England and Wales) and was ordained a minister on the Internet (he recently performed his first wedding).
 So he is properly the Right Reverend Sir John.
 He is very happily married to the fabulous Carol Bales (Lady Bales of Hay).
 The couple makes their home in Atlanta.

 John has published three novels, Raven Wakes the World: A Winter Tale, Christmas Past: A Ghostly Winter Tale, and The Star in the East: A Winter Tale of Ancient Mystery.
-His novel Blackthorne Faire is coming in September, 2023, from Gramarye Media.
+His novel Make Up Test: A Rom-Com Winter Tale is coming in November, 2023.

 Erin pulled her harp closer.
 For a moment or two, she simply brushed her fingers across the strings.
 Then she began to tune.
 Almost before she realized it, the tuning became a melody.
 Music filled the tiny apartment, haunting and lovely, a timeless Celtic air, Turlough O’Carolan’s Sí Beag is Sí Mór.
 The final note faded into lonely silence before Erin realized she had an audience.

 Carter clapped his calloused hands sharply.
 Erin jumped a little, startled.
 She hadn’t heard him come back up.
 He grinned.
 “Lassie, you play like an angel straight from heaven, sure.”